-UNACCEPTABLE The middle level intern does not demonstrate understanding, critical reflection, or success in their unique role as a middle level professional.
-ACCEPTABLE The middle level intern demonstrates acceptable understanding, critical reflection, and success in their unique role as a middle level professional (e.g., member of interdisciplinary teams and advisor to young adolescents), but not yet at the target level.
-TARGET The middle level intern understands, critically reflects on, and is successful in their unique role as a middle level professional (e.g., member of interdisciplinary teams and advisor to young adolescents).
+UNACCEPTABLE ACCEPTABLE TARGET The middle level intern does not demonstrate understanding, critical reflection, or success in their unique role as a middle level professional.
+The middle level intern demonstrates acceptable understanding, critical reflection, and success in their unique role as a middle level professional (e.g., member of interdisciplinary teams and advisor to young adolescents), but not yet at the target level. level professional (e.g., member of interdisciplinary teams and advisor to young adolescents).
 Element b.
-Advocacy for Young Adolescents and Responsive Schooling Practices: UNACCEPTABLE ACCEPTABLE TARGET The middle level intern does not understand what it means to be an advocate for all young adolescents, The middle level intern can identify what is means to be an advocate for all young adolescents, responsive school practices, and effective middle level The middle level intern serves as an advocate for all young adolescents and for responsive schooling practices.
+Advocacy for Young Ad lolescents and Responsive Schooling Prac tices: UNACCEPTABLE ACCEPTABLE TARGET The middle level intern does not understand what it means to be an advocate for all young adolescents, The middle level intern can identify what is means to be an advocate for all young adolescents, responsive school practices, and effective middle level The middle level intern serves as an advocate for all young adolescents and for responsive schooling practices.
 The intern is an informed advocate for responsive school practices, or effective middle level education practices and policies. educational practices and policies but has not yet applied this knowledge fully toward advocacy. effective middle level educational practices and policies, and uses their professional leadership responsibilities to create equitable and just opportunities for all young adolescents in order to maximize student learning.
 Element c.
-Engaging with Family and Community Members:

-UNACCEPTABLE The middle level intern does not appear to value family or community members as assets and seems to lack understanding in the ways that diverse structures and backgrounds influence and enrich learning (e.g., race, ethnicity, religion, gender expression, culture, age, appearance, ability, sexual orientation, socioeconomic status, family composition).
-ACCEPTABLE The middle level intern appears to understand and value family and community members as assets.
+Engaging with Family a nd Community Members: UNACCEPTABLE ACCEPTABLE TARGET The middle level intern does not appear to value family or community members as assets and seems to lack understanding in the ways that diverse structures and backgrounds influence and enrich learning (e.g., race, ethnicity, religion, gender expression, culture, age, appearance, ability, sexual orientation, socioeconomic status, family composition).
+The middle level intern appears to understand and value family and community members as assets.
 The intern appears to understand the ways diverse structures and cultural backgrounds influence and enrich learning (e.g., race, ethnicity, religion, gender expression, culture, age, appearance, ability, sexual orientation, socioeconomic status, family composition).
 However, the intern has not yet fully engaged in practices or participated in activities towards building positive, collaborative relationships with families and community members.
-TARGET The middle level intern values family and community members as assets.
+The middle level intern values family and community members as assets.
 The intern understands the ways diverse structures and cultural backgrounds influence and enrich learning (e.g., race, ethnicity, religion, gender expression, culture, age, appearance, ability, sexual orientation, socioeconomic status, family composition).
 The intern engages in practices and fully participates in activities that build positive, collaborative relationships with families and community members.
 Element d.
-Dispositions and Professional Behaviors:

-UNACCEPTABLE

-The middle level intern rarely, if ever, demonstrates positive dispositions toward teaching young adolescents and/or does not model high standards of ethical behaviors and/or professional competence.
+Dispositions and Profe UNACCEPTABLE ACCEPTABLE TARGET The middle level intern rarely, if ever, demonstrates positive dispositions toward teaching young adolescents and/or does not model high standards of ethical behaviors and/or professional competence.
 The intern does not appear to be a continuous, collaborative learner.

-ACCEPTABLE

 The middle level intern demonstrates positive dispositions toward teaching young adolescents in most situations and models high standards of ethical behavior and professional competence.
 The intern typically appears to be a continuous, collaborative learner who demonstrates knowledgeable, reflective, critical perspectives on their teaching.

-TARGET

 The middle level intern consistently demonstrates positive dispositions toward teaching young adolescents and consistently models high standards of ethical behavior and professional competence.
 The intern is clearly a continuous, collaborative learner who demonstrates knowledgeable, reflective, critical perspectives on their teaching.

-Standard 5 Comments/Recommendations:
+Standard 5 Comments/Recommendat ions: